-Community School is an independent elementary and preschool in St. Louis, Missouri, serving families with children age 3 through sixth grade.
-Community allows young children's gifts to flourish in an environment of active, experiential learning.
-The 7:1 student/teacher ratio allows personalized attention for each student.
-As a testament to their superior academic preparation, Community students' test scores are among the highest in the nation.Continue Reading »
+Community School is an independent preschool and elementary school in St. Louis, Missouri, serving families with children age 3 through sixth grade.
+At Community, students learn by doing, which fuels their intellectual, emotional, creative, and social growth.
+The 7:1 student/teacher ratio allows for personalized attention and active, experiential learning.
+As a testament to their preparation, Community students' test scores are among the highest in the nation.Continue Reading »

 A Wilson education gives children age three through sixth grade a strong academic foundation in the caring environment they need to succeed.
 At Wilson, students are known, nurtured and challenged each and every day.
 Teachers are empowered to develop a customized curriculum that connects foundational learning with innovative, project-based experiences which engage and inspire.Continue Reading »

 Chesterfield Day School is a student-centered independent school that promotes the joy of learning, positive character development, and service to others.
 Our Montessori roots encourage children to grow into resilient and independent learners, courageous risk takers, eloquent communicators, and active contributors to the larger community.Continue Reading »

 The Early Childhood Center at the J is dedicated to educating the whole child.
 We offer both an academic and a social/emotional curriculum, and our program is licensed and accredited.
 In addition to our student-driven school day, we offer dozens of "extra-curricular" activities on-site – swimming, yoga, dance, sports and more.
 The Early Childhood Center at the J provides year-round care for children ages six weeks to 5 years.Continue Reading »

 The Saint Louis Chess Club is offering free group chess instruction to kids and teens at various branches of the St. Louis County Library.